assemble/assemble/README.md

 ```

 If you're satisfied with the default `src` and `dest` paths in the `assemble`, simply run `grunt assemble` to compile the grid to static HTML.
 Or run `grunt watch` to continuously watch files and automatically re-build when changes occur.

+## About

+This project aims to offer:

+* Conventions for building and maintaining static sites and UI pattern libraries, using HTML, CSS/LESS/SASS, client-side templates and structured data
+* Patterns for highly reusable layouts, pages, includes/partials, "snippets" and so on
+* Strategies for externalizing metadata, data and content into maintainable formats, such as markdown, JSON, YAML, text, HTML and others
+* Ability to use simple JSON or YAML to configure and define the structure of entire projects, static sites or component libraries
+* Configurable and extensible enough for programmers, but easy for non-programmers to learn and use.